Skip to content

 Refugee Week is a UK-wide festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
 Refugee Week 2023 invited people to celebrate what compassion looks like in action and show how arts and culture can help widen our circles of compassion.

-This year we will be marking Refugee Week with an exciting line up of free virtual author events.
+This year we will be marking Refugee Week with classroom resources and an exciting line up of free virtual author events.

 Refugee Week with Michael Rosen: On the Move, with BSL interpreter

-We will be sharing updates about the events and classroom resources in our Training and Resources newsletter so make sure you sign up here!
+For updates about future events and classroom resources, sign up to our Training and Resources newsletter sign up here!

 Back to top